aleximmer/Laplace/examples/huggingface_example.md

 model = MyGPT2(tokenizer)
 ```

 Now, let's apply Laplace.
-Let's do a last-layer Laplace first.
+We emulate a last-layer Laplace first
+(don't do this in practice, though, use
+`Laplace(..., subset_of_weights='last_layer', ...)` instead!).
 We do so by switching off the
 gradients of all layers except the top layer.
 Laplace will automatically only compute the
 Hessian (and Jacobians) of the parameters in which `requires_grad` is `True`.